YaLTeR/niri/README.md

 If this fails, it will load [the default configuration file](resources/default-config.kdl).
 Please use the default configuration file as the starting point for your custom configuration.

+Niri will live-reload many of the configuration settings, like key binds or gaps, as you change the config file.
+Though, some settings are still missing live-reload support.
+Notably, output modes and positions will only apply when the output is reconnected.

 [PaperWM]: https://github.com/paperwm/PaperWM
 [mako]: https://github.com/emersion/mako
 [OBS]: https://flathub.org/apps/com.obsproject.Studio